asliitturk/ETradeNTier/README.md

-A basic workaround for NTier architecture and MVC
+a-) A basic workaround for NTier architecture and MVC